GeniaV/react-burger/README.md

 # Project Stellar Burger

-Stack: React, CSS, JS, Redux.
+Stack: React, CSS, JS, Redux, React Router.

 An app for desktop that helps users create their own burgers using different ingredients and place orders.